ChaosMarc/PlugY/PlugYInstaller/PlugY_The_Survival_Kit_-_Readme.txt

 - ItalianPlayer for italian translation.
 - All members of ProzenKeep chat and forums for their information and feedback.
 - PhrozenKeep team for all stuff they shared for us (including mine ;)
-- Translation :
+- Translation:
-	* English : Yohann, Jurica.
+	* English: Yohann, Jurica.
-	* French : Yohann
+	* French: Yohann
-	* German : ChaosEnergy, TheMasterCaster.
+	* German: ChaosEnergy, TheMasterCaster.
-	* Italian : ItalianPlayer
+	* Italian: ItalianPlayer
-	* Spanish : Acrerune
+	* Spanish: Acrerune
-	* Polish : Serdel
+	* Polish: Serdel
-	* Russian : L'Autour
+	* Russian: L'Autour

 ;--------------------------------------------------------------------------------------;